-In a collaborative effort across many areas of Mills Oakley, we have updated the list of the MO Entities' tier 1 suppliers created in reporting period 2 and have reviewed the list to create a breakdown of each supplier based on the geographic location of a supplier, as well as the category of goods or services relevant to a supplier.
-We are conscious that our tier 1 suppliers are just one part of the picture of our supply chain, and we promise to peer deeper into our supply chains in future reporting periods, acknowledging that our risk assessments may alter considerably as we do so.
+In a collaborative effort across many areas of Mills Oakley, we continue to update the list of the MO Entities' Tier 1 suppliers to reflect reporting period 4, and have reviewed the list to create a breakdown of each supplier based on the geographic location of a supplier, as well as the category of goods or services relevant to a supplier.
+We are conscious that our Tier 1 suppliers are just one part of the picture of our supply chain, and as detailed above sought to include Client Related Procurement this reporting period.

 There is no automatic correlation or causal link between an entity's spend and the actual risk of Modern Slavery occurring in a particular supplier's operations and supply chains.
-As such, we have not focussed solely on our high spend suppliers initially, opting instead to commence mapping with known risk indicators in this area.
+As such, we have not included spend as a factor in our analysis, opting instead to undertake mapping with known risk indicators in this area.

-Utilising existing resources such as the Hidden in Plain Sight Report, the Global Slavery Index, the 2016 US Department of Labour report, the 2018 US Department of Labour report and the Commonwealth Modern Slavery Act - Guidance for reporting entities, and the 2021 Global Estimates of Modern Slavery amongst others, we have identified higher risk suppliers based on geographic location and category of goods or services.
-The suppliers identified as potentially posing a higher risk of Modern Slavery include those in the areas of catering, food and drink; cleaning and maintenance services; information and technology software, hardware and services; office supplies and stationery; fitouts and furniture; security services and recruitment agencies.
+Utilising resources such as the Hidden in Plain Sight Report, the Attorney-General Department's resources, the NSW Anti-Slavery Commissioner's resources and the updated Global Slavery Index amongst others, we have identified higher risk suppliers based on geographic location and category of goods or services.
+The suppliers identified as potentially posing a higher risk of Modern Slavery are detailed under Mandatory Criteria 3 above.
+We are focussing on these suppliers in reporting period 5, in order to better understand the risks presented by same.

-We then examined the geographic location of our suppliers.
-As above, two of our suppliers are based in higher risk geographic locations, and two we are yet to accurately map due to being complex global entities.
-Helpfully, last reporting period there were eight suppliers that we had not identified the location of and therefore our visibility has improved.
-We are focussing on these four suppliers: the two high risk and two unknown location entities (the Focus Group) in reporting period 3, in order to better understand the risks presented by same.
 Our Modern Slavery Experts are arranging to meet with the staff who own the relationships with these suppliers to workshop an approach to further investigate these risks.